aka: Undead Monster

 - Vagrant Story includes zombie variants of several of the games enemies as optional Bonus Bosses: zombie minotaur, zombie ogre, and zombie dragon.

 - Undead wolves appear in multiple games of The Elder Scrolls series, called bonewolves in Bloodmoon, skinned hounds in The Shivering Isles and death hounds in Dawnguard.
-Dawnguard also gives the player the ability to summon Arvak, an undead Hellish Horse.
+Dawnguard also gives the player the ability to summon Arvak, an undead Hellish Horse, and Durnehviir, an undead dragon.

 - In Castlevania: Lords of Shadow, two of Carmilla's servants are demons she turned.